George Washington University

 Texts tame blood pressure in homeless study

-Disease control CompletedThis study tested whether text messages could help homeless adults with uncontrolled high blood pressure lower their numbers.
-About 120 participants received either standard healthy lifestyle texts or extra texts focused on blood pressure control.
-Researchers measured changes in …
+Disease control CompletedThis study tested whether text messages could help homeless adults with uncontrolled high blood pressure lower their numbers and stay on track with medications and clinic visits.
+About 120 participants received either standard healthy-living texts or extra texts focused on blood …

 Phase: NA • Sponsor: George Washington University • Aim: Disease control